 @Slipped has been working on character jumping.

-@Imbris has done some debugging on the FPS drop due to thread spawning.
-They have also been working with @Timo and @Pfauenauge on the asset system.
+@imbris has done some debugging on the FPS drop due to thread spawning.
+They have also been working with @Timo and @Pfau on the asset system.

 Something else that @Timo has been working on is cleaning the UI code.
 The hud right now is over 2000 lines of code, which makes it extremely difficult to work with.
 This will be changed, with the files becoming much more modular.
 Each file will have its own purpose, such as map.rs, and skillbar.rs.
 From @Timo,